Battle of Najaf (2003): Objective Jenkins

 The job of capturing Objective Jenkins in Al Kifl was given to the 1st Brigade Combat Team headed by Col. Will Grimsley.
 However, at the time of the order 1st BCT was strung out between Nasiriyah and Najaf.
 The only available unit to attack Objective Jenkins was the brigade's air defense battery, equipped with M6 Bradley Linebacker armored vehicles, along with a reconnaissance unit and forward air controllers.
-At 1:00 AM on 25 March, the air defense unit attacked towards the bridge and ran into heavy fighting against entrenched Iraqi paramilitary forces.
+At 1:00 am on 25 March, the air defense unit attacked towards the bridge and ran into heavy fighting against entrenched Iraqi Fedayeen Saddam paramilitary forces.
 Fighting throughout the night, the men made slow progress, calling in artillery strikes on the entrenched Iraqis.
 Before dawn, the air defense troops called for reinforcements and Col. Grimsley called LTC Rock Marcone to send in Bravo Company 3rd battalion 7th Infantry Regiment.
-Upon linking up at 8:30 AM, the air defense troops were sent to guard the flanks while B co.
+Upon linking up at 8:30 am, the air defense troops were sent to guard the flanks while B co.
 3/7 Inf continued the attack towards the bridge, fighting against Iraqi foot soldiers and using infantry to clear buildings along the road.

-At 11:00 AM, B Co.
+At 11:00 am, B Co.
 3/7 Inf attacked the bridge.
 After 3 tanks had driven on to the bridge, Iraqi sappers detonated explosives that had been wired onto the bridge.
 The bridge failed to collapse, but it was damaged, trapping three M1 Abrams tanks on the far side of the bridge.
 After inspecting the bridge and deciding it could hold a tank, LTC Rock Marcone the Battalion Commander of Task Force 3/69 AR ground guided his personal tank across the bridge.
 The bridge held and in an act of individual heroism, he walked across the center of the bridge in plain view of the enemy and under direct small arms and mortar fire.
 He linked up with the cut off tanks and then sent the rest of the American armored force across the bridge, engaging Iraqi troops on the other side in vicious close quarters fighting.
 The troops came under fire from Iraqi mortars and were under near-suicidal attack from Iraqi forces who would charge their positions in pickup trucks, cars, dump trucks.
 3 Bradley Fighting vehicles were hit by RPGs.
 These attacks continued all day on 26 March, but they failed to dislodge the American forces from the bridge.
 Bravo Company 3/7 INF stayed at Object Jenkins until relieved by 3/7 cav on the afternoon of 27 March.
 Bravo Company 3/7 Infantry was engaged in ground combat with Iraqi forces from a total of 36 hours and faced up to 1200 Iraqi paramilitary forces.
 The capture of Objective Jenkins isolated Najaf from the north.